-Grocery Shopping Tips You Need to Follow During the Second Wave
+Grocery Shopping Tips You Need to Follow During COVID

 Food prep, which involves prepping your meals in advance for the week ahead, is a great way to make sure you're eating healthy and on budget.
 Virtual food prep, which involves planning all your meals for the week ahead of making your shopping list (and obviously ahead of heading to the grocery store) is the cherry on top of that sundae.
 But even if you're not into actual food prep, virtual food prep will still help ensure you pick up everything you need for the week, and nothing you don't, in one fell swoop.
 And if you like to base your meal planning on whatever's on sale, just click on your grocery store's website or app to check out the latest savings.
 Now, for a little nostalgia, remember these 3 grocery deals that you used to see all the time?

 Pay attention when shopping online

 Some many grocery stores with online shopping capabilities have recently been offering a choice of substitute items in the event that whatever it is you wanted isn't available.
 And one choice is "no substitute item."
 Given the supply shortages these days, this is an important step in taking control of what you end up with and how much it costs.

 Opt for curbside pickup

 Grocery shopping online seems like a great idea until you realize how much delivery actually costs.
 But you can avoid the supermarket while avoiding delivery fees by opting for curbside pickup.
 Here's why experts want grocery stores to pivot to all-curbside-pickup.